MicrosoftDocs/windows-itpro-docs/windows/client-management/includes/provision-favorites-shortdesc.md

 ms.topic: include
 ---

 You can customize the Favorites list in the Microsoft Edge browser.
-Whatever you customize becomes the standard list.

-> [!NOTE]
-> The standard list of favorites can include folders.
+Customization of the favorites list includes:

+- Creating a standard list
+    - This standard list includes:
+        - Folders (which you can add)
-The favorites that you add also become part of this standard list.
+        - the list of favorites that you manually add, after creating the standard list

+This customized favorite is the final version.

-Once your customized Favorites list appears in the Microsoft Edge browser, you can't customize it again, such as adding folders for organizing, and adding or removing any of the favorites configured.
+You can't add folders again for organizing, and adding or removing any of the favorites configured.